-In between the first and second seasons of the original series The Secret Diary of Laura Palmer was the first Twin Peaks book released.
+In between the first and second seasons of the original series, The Secret Diary of Laura Palmer was the first Twin Peaks book released.
 Written by 22 year old Jennifer Lynch (daughter of David) the book starts with Laura’s 12th birthday and runs up until her final days.
-The book was designed to keep fans engaged during the show’s hiatus and to give fans more insight into Laura’s life and to also to drop some major clues as to who was responsible for her demise.
-Personally, I read the book after watching the series but for someone who read the book when it was released, I would imagine that the book is pretty jaw dropping in terms of its advancement of the role BOB played in Laura’s life for many years.
+The book was designed to keep fans engaged during the show’s hiatus and to give fans more insight into Laura’s life and also to drop some major clues as to who was responsible for her demise.
+Personally, I read the book after watching the series, but for someone who read the book when it was released, I would imagine that the book is pretty jaw-dropping in terms of its advancement of the role BOB played in Laura’s life for many years.

 What makes The Secret Diary of Laura Palmer such a truly heartbreaking read is getting to go along for the horrific ride with Laura as she starts as a normal 12 year old girl and then ultimately seeing where she ends up before her death.
 In the early parts of the book we journey with Laura as she receives a horse for her birthday, which she instantly falls in love with in a very innocent, childlike manner.
 We continue to experience normal childhood events with her such as feelings about boys, her first period and her first kiss.
 We get to know the real Laura, the innocent child who is living a normal pre-teen existence and all the while is being stalked, tormented and eventually abused by BOB.